spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 # Deploying a Pack Registry Server

+The following section demonstrates how you can deploy a registry server secured with a TLS certificate issued by [Let's Encrypt](https://letsencrypt.org/).
+For more advanced configuration and deployment with self-signed certificates see [advanced configuration.](/registries-and-packs/advanced-configuration)
 Palette provides a Docker image for the pack registry server.
 The following steps need to be performed to deploy the pack registry server using this docker image:

 1. Configure the user credentials by using the `htpasswd` utility and store the credentials in a file locally.
 This file will be mounted inside the pack registry docker container.